textpattern/textpattern.github.io/brand/index.md

 # Textpattern brand and voice

-The following resources (more are in development) are used by the Textpattern project for all of its platforms and associated content.
-We are grateful if you use these resources too, where reasonable, whenever you write, speak, or present about Textpattern.
+The following resources are available to help with the development of Textpattern content, design, and code.
+We appreciate you using them when contributing Textpattern products and platforms, and [suggesting how to make them better](https://github.com/textpattern/textpattern.github.io/issues).

 **Contents**